Matissoss/pasm/docs/syntax-std.md

 Symbol defined with `define` can be referenced using `@` prefix. `<VALUE>` can only be 64-bit immediate that cannot reference other symbols.

+There are also builtins `defines` that we discuss in Appendix A

 #### extern

 You can make extern symbol (they are ignored in `bin` target) using `extern` directive: